OleVik/grav-plugin-presentation/README.md

 The **Presentation** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav), and provides a simple way of creating fullscreen slideshows that can be navigated two-dimensionally, using the [Reveal.js](https://github.com/hakimel/reveal.js/)-library.

 At its core the plugin facilitates efficient handling of content for use with the library.
 You can utilize Reveal.js however you want through custom initialization, and still leverage the plugin's content-handling.
+A [demo is available](https://olevik.me/staging/grav-skeleton-presentation/) and a [Skeleton](https://github.com/OleVik/grav-skeleton-presentation/releases), as well as the [demo content](https://github.com/OleVik/grav-skeleton-presentation/tree/master/pages).

 ## Features